mysql/mysql-utilities/doc/man/mysqlprocgrep.rst

 .. option:: --regexp, --basic-regexp, -G

    Perform pattern matches using the **REGEXP** operator.
 The default is to use **LIKE** for matching.
+This affects the --match-xxx options.

 .. option:: --server=<source>

-   Connection information for the servers to search in the format:
+   Connection information for the server to search in the format:
    <user>[:<passwd>]@<host>[:<port>][:<socket>]
    The option may be repeated to form a list of servers to search.